Research projects

 Abstract: This study captures the presence of organized crime groups in the Italian territories and examines their relationship to firms that are in a condition of financial distress.
 At the end of the nineteenth century the first criminal groups emerged in the South of Italy as a response to the demand for private protection by local landlords.
 Using firm-level data and detailed information on organized crime activities, this paper tests the hypothesis that organized crime groups support financially distressed companies by supplying them with private protection in the form of access to credit.
 The results show a higher concentration of distressed firms in regions with a high presence of organized crime groups.

-Presentations: Economics of Crime Seminar 2020 (Jennifer Doleac Seminar Series), EEA Women in Economics 2020, European Public Choice Society Meeting 2018 (University of the Sacred Heart), 6th Lindau Nobel Laureate Meeting (Germany), German Economic Association Meeting 2017 (University of Vienna), Italian Doctoral Workshop (Collegio Carlo Alberto).
+Presentations: Economics of Crime Seminar 2020 (Jennifer Doleac Seminar Series), EEA Women in Economics 2020, European Public Choice Society Meeting 2018 (University of the Sacred Heart, Rome), 6th Lindau Nobel Laureate Meeting (Lindau, Germany), German Economic Association Meeting 2017 (University of Vienna), Italian Doctoral Workshop (Collegio Carlo Alberto, Torino).

 Daniel Giamouridis, Chara Prassa, Debt Renegotiation, Default Risk and Risk-Shifting Incentives, European Financial Management Annual Meeting, University of Leeds, 2021.